oeg-upm/ya2ro/README.md

     name: "Dataset 1"
     description: "Description dataset 1"
 ```
 `software:` All the relevant software used and created for the paper.
-If a GitHub Repo is provided ya2ro will use SOMEF to automatically fetch relevant data.
+If a GitHub Repo is provided, ya2ro will use SOMEF to automatically fetch relevant data.
 ```yaml
 software:
   -